The Mahler measure of exact polynomials in three variables: De Jeu's polylogarithmic complexes

 \section{De Jeu's polylogarithmic complexes}

-In this section, we recall some results of De Jeu that we use in the construction of motivic cohomology classes in Section \ref{motivic}.
-In \cite{dJ95, dJ96, dJ00}, De Jeu introduced polylogarithmic complexes and maps from the cohomology of these complexes to the motivic cohomology.
-In this article, we only consider the case of polylogarithmic complex of weight 2 and weight 3.
-They give rise to maps from the cohomology of Goncharov's complexes to motivic cohomology.
+In this section, we recall De Jeu's polylogarithmic complexes and his maps from the cohomology of these complexes to the motivic cohomology.
+In particular, they give rise to maps from the cohomology of Goncharov's polylogarithmic complexes to the motivic cohomology.
+We then compare the images of Goncharov's regulator and Beilinson's regulator composed with these maps.
+These results are used in the construction of the motivic cohomology classes in Section \ref{motivic}.
+In this article, we consider only the cases of the polylogarithmic complexes of weight 2 and weight 3.
+The references for this section are \cite{dJ95, dJ96, dJ00}.